Spaqin/spaq-in/src/posts/ttartisan-27mm-pancake.md

 ![stoppeddown](../images/tta27/flare_stopped.jpg)
 _Thanks to IBIS on X-S10, I could take the latter image at 1/4s..._

-There's some barrely distortion as well as I've seen on RAWs, but nothing really annoying - for proper measurements, don't ask me, I don't have a proper chart and brick walls are a rarity.
+There's some barrel distortion as well as I've seen on RAWs, but nothing really annoying - for proper measurements, don't ask me, I don't have a proper chart and brick walls are a rarity.

 The lens focuses down to 35cm - not too close, I think, I'd like a bit closer - but quite alright to be used for portraits or in general to get slightly closer to your subject.
 The good news is that the image quality holds close up as well.